Red-Rapious/Elements-LaTeX/README.md

 ```

 ## Developpement status
-In early phase of developpement
+In early phase of developpement.

 ## License
 This work is licensed under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.